davsuacar/Lil-ASCII-Lab/Backlog.md

 AI:

 * Implement a basic random AI (e.g. random moves / still, with RND inertia).
+* Refine AI for 'wanderer':
+  * Not to miss adjacent food when energy starts to be low.
+  * Choose highest-energy adjacent target for food.
 * Implement "EAT" action.
 * Implement full basic AI logic:
   * Input = Status + Reward, from the World.
 [DONE]